crododile/AllAccess/README.md

 # AllAccess

-This gem writes attr accessors for all instance variables set in your classes initializer.
+This gem writes attr accessors for all instance variables set in your class's initializer.

 ## Installation